-Our audited financial statements for the fiscal year ended December 31, 2022 contain an explanatory paragraph regarding substantial doubt that the Company would continue as a going concern.
-As of December 31, 2022, the Company had a working capital deficit of \$5,394,447 and net cash used in operating activities of \$3,648,766.
+Our audited financial statements for the fiscal year ended December 31, 2022 and our unaudited financial statements for the three months ended March 31, 2023 contain an explanatory paragraph regarding substantial doubt that the Company would continue as a going concern.
+As of and for the three months ended March 31, 2023, the Company had a working capital deficit of \$4,626,300 and net cash used in operating activities of \$\$895,440.
+As of and for the fiscal year ended December 31, 2022, the Company had a working capital deficit of \$5,394,447 and net cash used in operating activities of \$3,648,766.
 The Company may not have adequate liquidity to remain solvent and settle its obligations when payment become due.
 This going concern opinion could materially limit our ability to raise additional funds through the issuance of equity or debt securities or otherwise.
 Future financial statements may include an explanatory paragraph with respect to our ability to continue as a going concern.
 Until we generate significant recurring revenues, we expect to satisfy our future cash needs through debt or equity financing.
 We cannot be certain that additional funding will be available to us on acceptable terms, if at all.
 If funds are not available, we may be required to delay, reduce the scope of, or eliminate our development plans.
 This may raise substantial doubts about our ability to continue as a going concern.

-Cybersecurity risks and cyber incidents may adversely affect our business by causing a disruption to our operations, a compromise or corruption of our confidential information, misappropriation of assets and/or damage to our business relationships, all of which could negatively impact our business and results of operations.
+Cybersecurity risks and cyber incidents may adversely affect our business by causing a disruption to our operations, a compromise or corruption of our confidential information, misappropriation of assets and damage to our business relationships, all of which could negatively impact our business and results of operations.